AIM Juniors has gone ONLINE during the Coronavirus shutdown. We still run once a month – email Josh Staley for details – email@example.com

 With two categories, Stage and Close up, the Championships have proven a valuable launching pad for young magicians.
 Our special guest judges always provide helpful feedback allowing participants to learn and grow through their experience while meeting new friends who share their love for the art of magic.
 Previous Competitors have gone on to produce their own shows, appear on television programs and win international awards.

-The Championships are open to all young magician Australia-wide. and will be held at Art Centre Melbourne on Friday July 3.
+The Championships are open to all young magician Australia-wide. and will be held at Art Centre Melbourne again in July 2022.

 You don’t need to be an AIM member to participate.